Sairam6688/Git-hub-practice/README.md

 # Git-hub-practice
 For practice purpose
-I am the developer1
+I am the developer2
-I am from bengaluru
+I am from chennai